FREQUENTLY ASKED QUESTIONS

 The Town will contribute the $5 million without raising taxes for the construction of the Community Resource Center.
 This money is coming from the Federal Gas Tax and Recreation Infrastructure Levy.
 The recreation levy will be cancelled and replaced with a general borrowing levy named the Community Resource Center Levy, specific to raising the $5 million.

 What does your fundraising plan look like?

-Clare Braun is both the Chair of the Friends of the Plex and he is leading the fundraising team.
+Clare Braun is both the Chair of the Friends of the CRC and he is leading the fundraising team.
 Together, with other volunteers, they are hoping to secure donations from individuals, the business community, through foundations, and from our agriculture sector and church community.
 They also plan to sell naming rights and, as mentioned earlier, will be pursuing both levels of government for funding.